Andre-lab/site-rate-averaging/Readme.md

 ```--score_style``` specfies the type of data that is provided.
 'Rosetta' is ddGs predicted by Rosetta (or other software) while 'Experimental' is experimental data.
 if other sofware and energy functions are used for ddG calculations are used, the slope parameter (R*T factor in the Boltzmann equation) may need to be adjusted.

+A version of this program that takes a energy offset parameter, used for RosettaEvolve, is found in the repo for [RosettaEvolve](https://github.com/Andre-lab/RosettaEvolve).

 # Rosetta ddG calculations
 In this study we used a version of the Rosetta ddG prediction protocol to calculate the effect of mutations on the stability of proteins.
 The method is accessible through Rosetta Scripts as part of RosettaEvolve.
 More documentation on RosettaEvolve is found in the article [Atomistic simulation of protein evolution reveals sequence covariation and time-dependent fluctuations of site-specific substitution rates](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010262) and the corresponding [repo](https://github.com/Andre-lab/RosettaEvolve).
 An example command line is provided below for calculation of rank files used in this study is shown below, with the input files found in the repo.